Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Skill Transfer in Reinforcement Learning

-where $\discount$ is the discount factor and $\temperature_0$ weighs the individual objective terms. $\pi$ and $\policy_{0}$ denote the task-conditioned policy and task-agnostic prior respectively.
-The expectation is taken over tasks and trajectories from policy $\pi$ and initial state distribution $p^{0}_{\taskId}(\state_0)$.
+The typical multi-task KL-regularized RL objective \citep{todorov2007linearly, kappen2012optimal, rawlik2012stochastic, schulman2017equivalence} takes the form: where $\discount$ is the discount factor and $\temperature_0$ weighs the individual objective terms. $\pi$ and $\policy_{0}$ denote the task-conditioned policy and task-agnostic prior respectively.
+The expectation is taken over tasks and trajectories $\tau$ from policy $\pi$ and initial observation distribution $p^{0}_{\taskId}(\state_0)$, (i.e. $p_{\pi}(\tau)$).
+Summation over $t$ occurs across all episodic timesteps.
 When optimised with respect to $\pi$, this objective can be viewed as a trade-off between maximising rewards whilst remaining close to trajectories produced by $\pi_0$.
-When $\pi_0$ is learnt, it can be viewed as a method for learning shared behaviours present across tasks, and can thus bias multi-task exploration \citep{teh2017distral}.
-We consider the sequential learning paradigm, where skills are learnt from past tasks, $p_{past}(\taskSpace)$, and leveraged while attempting the current set of tasks, $p_{current}(\taskSpace)$.
+When $\pi_0$ is learnt, it can learn shared behaviours across tasks and bias multi-task exploration \citep{teh2017distral}.
+We consider the sequential learning paradigm, where skills are learnt from past tasks, $p_{source}(\taskSpace)$, and leveraged while attempting the transfer set of tasks, $p_{trans}(\taskSpace)$.